Running of the top quark mass at NNLO in QCD: Fit procedure

 where $\sigma_\mathrm{th}^{m_0,k}$ is the nominal cross section for the reference mass point $m_0$ used to derive the PDF variations in bin $k$ (see Section~\ref{sec:inputs}), and $\sigma_\mathrm{th}^{p,k}$ is the calculated cross section corresponding to the PDF variation $p$ for the reference mass point.
 In Eq.~\ref{eq:pdf}, all calculated cross section are corrected for their numerical uncertainties according to Eq.~\ref{eq:num_unc}.

 The quantities $\sigma_\mathrm{th}^{m,k}(\vec{j},\vec{\eta})$ are then used to derive the dependence of the calculated cross section on $m_k = \mtmukk$.
 For each choice of values for $\vec{j}$ and $\vec{\eta}$, the dependence $\sigma^k_\mathrm{th}(m_k)$ is estimated by means of a quadratic interpolation, as shown in Figure~\ref{fig:xsec}.
-This way the theoretical dependence on $m_k$ is smoothed and the impact of the numerical uncertainties mitigated.
+This way, the theoretical dependence on $m_k$ is smoothed and the impact of the numerical uncertainties is mitigated.
 Furthermore, the correlations between the different mass points introduced by the PDF variations are fully taken into account in the interpolation procedure.
-These correlations arise from the fact that a single mass point is used to derive the dependence on the PDF variations.
+These correlations arise from the fact that a single mass point is used to derive the dependence on the PDF variations, as shown explicitly in Eq.~\ref{eq:pdf}.

-Finally, the uncertainties related to the choice of \mur and \muf are estimated by repeating the fit for different scale choices.
+Finally, the uncertainties related to the choice of \mur and \muf are estimated by repeating the fit for each of the 7-point scale variations described in Section~\ref{sec:inputs}.
 The maximum variation observed in each bin, which in all cases correspond to one of the combined variations of \mur and \muf, is conservatively taken as the scale uncertainty in that bin.
 The correlations between the scale variations in the different bins are kept track of, and an additional covariance matrix is derived.